Richmond Car Accident Attorney

 Notify your insurance company of your car accident as soon as possible.
 If you wait too long, your insurance company may deny your claim.
-Virginia also has a two-year statute of limitations, which means that you must file any lawsuit within two years from the date of your accident.
+There is also a two-year statute of limitations, which means that you must file any lawsuit within two years from the date of your accident.
 If you don’t file in time, you will be barred from receiving any compensation.

 Why You Want Our Attorneys to Help After an Auto Accident in Richmond

 Choosing not to work with an attorney following your accident puts you at risk of having your car accident claim denied.
 Without legal representation, the insurance company may offer you a settlement that does not fully compensate you for your injuries.
 Sustaining a severe injury in an auto accident adds additional stress to your life beyond just coping with the physical pain and length of the recovery process.
-Many auto accident victims must take time off from work to recover and thus lose income while their medical expenses continue to pile up.
+Many auto accident victims must take time off from work to recover.
+They lose income while their medical expenses continue to pile up.
 Enlisting the services of an experienced attorney often results in an immediate increase in the insurance company’s settlement offer and can prove invaluable if your case goes to court.

 When you work with the legal team at Emroch & Kilduff, we strive to get the best possible outcome for your individual situation.
 If a loved one died in a car crash, we also represent surviving family members who wish to file a wrongful death suit.